Holliday Grainger: Career

 In 2016, Grainger starred in Disney's The Finest Hours.
 On 20 June 2016, World Refugee Day, Grainger, as well as Jack O'Connell, featured in a film from the United Nations' refugee agency UNHCR to help raise awareness of the global refugee crisis.
 The film, titled Home, has a family take a reverse migration into the middle of a war zone.
 It is inspired by primary accounts of refugees, and is part of UNHCR's #WithRefugees campaign, which also includes a petition to governments to expand asylum to provide further shelter, integrating job opportunities, and education.
 Home, written and directed by Daniel Mulloy, went on to win a BAFTA Award and a Gold Lion at Cannes Lions International Festival of Creativity among many other awards.

 In 2017, she appeared in a film adaptation of the novel Tulip Fever alongside Alicia Vikander.
 From 2017, she plays Robin Ellacott in the TV series Strike (aired in the United States and Canada as C.B.
 Strike) based on the novels by J. K. Rowling.
 Grainger played one of the two lead female roles in the feature film Animals, along with Alia Shawkat.
 Based on the novel by Emma Jane Unsworth, who also wrote the script, the film was directed by Sophie Hyde and filmed in Dublin.
-In 2019, Grainger starred in the BBC conspiracy thriller The Capture.
+In 2018, she co-starred in the film Tell It to the Bees alongside Anna Paquin, an adaptation of the 2009 novel of the same name by Fiona Shaw.
+Since 2019, Grainger stars in the BBC conspiracy thriller The Capture.